 So far Pickles has been remarkably effective in deflecting responsibility for

-to some Tory backbenchers weary of esoteric concepts such as the Big
+some Tory backbenchers weary of esoteric concepts such as the Big Society.

-Society.
-But his aggressive, and often highly personalised, attacks are
+But his aggressive, and often highly personalised, attacks are building up a

-MPs.
-But this development nonetheless adds to the impression that Pickles
+But this development nonetheless adds to the impression that Pickles and

-and Neill are high risk, and may not help their prospects for advancement
+Neill are high risk, and may not help their prospects for advancement come

 Hidden cost of Lansley’s reform fiasco